TheRadischen/odin-utils/README.md

 radix, piposort and mini_flux are minimal and easy to read

-quadsort is hard to wrap your had around
+quadsort is hard to wrap your head around